You still love your ex after 5 years because you still have an attachment to her that you haven’t healed and grown through yet.

 This is about 30% of guys.
 As you can see from the graph, once it eventually hits you, you tend to bottom out for a little bit longer before you eventually rebound and start feeling better.

-But then there’s the guys that never quite get over their ex-girlfriends.
+But then there are the guys that never quite get over their ex-girlfriends.
 This is about 20% of men.

 If it’s 5 years on and you still can’t get over your ex-girlfriend, you fall in this group.